racecraftr/UselessJava/README.md

 ## *I see you have some Kotlin scripts*
 I sure do!
 You can actually run them in the browser by Copy and Pasting the code into **[this website](https://play.kotlinlang.org/)**

+## Website?
+I am working on converting all the java files into JavaScript!
+You can find the official website **[here](https://useless.hackerlog.dev/Day002/web/index.html)**